ScrollPrize/scrollprize-website/docs/09_faq.md

 The resulting 3D volume is like a 3D image.
 Each unit is called a “voxel” (instead of “pixel”), and has a particular brightness (it’s greyscale).
 This 3D volume is typically represented as a “.tif image stack”.
 This is just a bunch of .tif images where each image (called a “slice”) represents a different layer the z-direction, typically starting at the bottom and moving upwards.

-### What signals might be present in the 3D X-ray scans that ML models are picking up on?
+### What signals might be present in the 3D X-ray scans for ink detection?

 We don’t really know, but we suspect that ink might be filling in between the grid pattern of papyrus, kind of like syrup filling in gaps in a waffle.